Saint Francis University: History

-Saint Francis was established in 1847 by six Franciscan teaching Brothers from Mountbellew, Ireland, who had been given land in Loretto by Michael O'Connor, the first Bishop of Pittsburgh, to establish a school.
+Saint Francis was established in 1847 by six Franciscan teaching Brothers from Mountbellew, Ireland.
+They had been given land in Loretto by Michael O'Connor, the first Bishop of Pittsburgh, to establish a school.
 Saint Francis Academy opened on September 2, 1850.
-Originally an academy, Saint Francis would become popularly known as Saint Francis College as early 1860 although that designation was not formally adopted by law until 1911.
+Originally an academy, Saint Francis became popularly known as Saint Francis College as early as 1860, although that designation was not formally adopted by law until 1911.
 The university was one of the first Catholic universities in the United States and the first Franciscan college in the nation.
 Although it originally only admitted males, it became one of the first Catholic Universities to become co-educational. amending its charter in 1948.
 Loretto is the site of the first English-language Roman Catholic settlement established west of the Allegheny Front, in what is now the United States, by Demetrius Augustine Gallitzin in 1799.

 In 2000, Saint Francis College was approved to become a university by the Commonwealth of Pennsylvania and was formally renamed "Saint Francis University" on January 1, 2001.